BRCA1 and BRCA2 Test in India

 Mutations in either breast cancer gene BRCA1 or BRCA2 significantly increase the risk of Breast cancer, Male breast cancer, Ovarian cancer, Prostate cancer, Pancreatic cancer Melanoma.

-Lowering the risk of breast cancer BRCA1/2 mutations increase a woman’s risk of ovarian cancer.
-Although BRCA1/2 carriers have a higher risk of ovarian cancer than non-carriers, this doesn’t mean carriers have a worse prognosis if they are diagnosed.
+Lowering the risk of breast cancer BRCA1/2 mutations increases a woman's risk of ovarian cancer.
+Although BRCA1/2 carriers have a higher risk of ovarian cancer than non-carriers, this doesn't mean carriers have a worse prognosis if they are diagnosed.